Thuy-g/LRoleSim/README.md

 # LRoleSim
-We will publicize the source code and the datasets of the proposed algorithm LRoleSim.
+We will publicize the source code and the datasets used in our paper of the proposed algorithm LRoleSim.